Eaton County Democratic Party

 c.
 Appoint chairs and members of standing and special committees as are required by these by-laws, subject to confirmation by the County Committee.

-e.
+f.
 Act as Chief Executive Officer of the ECDP.
-The Chairperson shall carry out activities necessary to further the goals and policies of the ECDP as long as they are consistent with these by-laws, statutes and the rules of the Michigan Democratic Party.
+The Chairperson shall carry out activities necessary to further the goals and policies of the ECDP making sure they are consistent with these by-laws, statutes and the rules of the Michigan Democratic Party.

 Section 4.
 Duties of the Vice Chairperson

 a) The Vice Chairperson will:

 a.
 Preside in the absence of the Chairperson and/or when the Chairperson finds it necessary to leave the Chair during a meeting.